miroscic/k4a_recorder_epoch_timestamp/README.md

 ## Output Files

-The application generates two files:
+The application generates two files with the same filename but different extension:
 1. **recording.mkv** - The main video recording in Matroska format
-2. **recording_timestamps.json** - A JSON file containing epoch timestamps for each frame
+2. **recording.json** - A JSON file containing epoch timestamps for each frame

 ## Troubleshooting